Tips for Packing Light

 Use Refillable Containers

-Refillable travel-size bottles for toiletry bag items is one of the easiest tips for packing light.
-You can squeeze your favorite shampoo or shaving cream into them, bringing along just the amount you’ll need for your trip.
+Refillable travel-size bottles for toiletry bag items is one of the easiest ways to pack light.
+You can squeeze in your favorite shampoo or shaving cream, only bringing the amount you’ll need for your trip.

-Not only are these bottles travel size, but they are a flexible rubber material, so there is no chance of cracking.
-I have traveled around the world for years without a single leak or accidental opening in this travel bottle.
+These bottles are made of flexible rubber, so there’s no chance of cracking.
 You can even get wide-top travel containers for things like makeup or hair gel.

 If you normally bring your full-size toiletry bottles, this simple tip has already saved you a ton of space and weight.
-Especially for shorter trips, it’s quite inefficient to bring large bottles of liquids that you only need a small amount of.
+It’s quite inefficient to bring large bottles of liquids that you only need a small amount of!

 Planning Made Easier with wolfyy.